Qianboy/ros_control/README.md

 roslaunch myo_master roboy.launch
 ```
 The roboy.launch file loads 24 motors with corresponding joint controllers onto the ros parameter server.
-The commandline will inform you that roboy is not ready.
-The program is waiting for a motor initialize request.
+The program is the waiting for a motor initialize request.
 This will typically come from the [GUI](https://devanthro.atlassian.net/wiki/display/RGIR/Roboy+GUI+in+ROS+Home).

-In general, we tried to make the whole system also controllable from the commandline via ROS [services](http://wiki.ros.org/rosservice)
+In general, we tried to make the whole system also controllable from the commandline or any other ros node via ROS [services](http://wiki.ros.org/rosservice)
 and ROS [topics](http://wiki.ros.org/rostopic)
 ```
 #!bash